yangboz/as3MQTT/README.md

 as3MQTT
 =======

-Pure Action Script 3 that implements the MQTT (Message Queue Telemetry Transport) protocol, a lightweight protocol for publish/subscribe messaging.
+Pure/Native Action Script 3 that implements the MQTT (Message Queue Telemetry Transport) protocol, a lightweight protocol for publish/subscribe messaging.

 ## Overview